LOT Polish Airlines: Special colors and stickers

-Aircraft naming
+Aircraft Names

-Ilyushin Il-62 aircraft were named after famous Polish people, with the first-named Mikołaj Kopernik.
+Ilyushin Il-62 aircraft were named after famous Poles, with the first named Mikołaj Kopernik.
 The five Boeing 767s LOT ordered from Boeing were named after Polish cities.
-The used and short term leased 767s LOT operated did not get names.
-This practise was not continued upon arrival of LOT's Boeing 787s and the introduction of the airline's updated livery.
+This practice, however, was discontinued with the arrival of Boeing 787s and the introduction of the airline's new livery.
+Only LOT's sixth 787, SP-LRF, was named 'Franek' after an online vote organised by the airline.